DanielsASilva/ballgame-ICG/README.md

 ```
 ## Future Improvements
 - Keyboard controls for a game where you can move 360 degrees are pretty rough.
 Being able to use a gamepad to play this game would be ideal
+- Add an idle spinning animation for medals, and a shrinking animation when they are collected